CERTCC/trommel/Documentation.md

 * vFeed offers a free, downloadable Community Database for non-commercial users.
 * This integration allows for further in-depth vulnerability analysis of identified indicators.
 * TROMMEL significantly lessens the manual analysis time of the researcher by automating much of the vulnerability discovery and analysis process.
-* Upon execution, TROMMEL provides the following feedback to the researcher in the terminal:
+* Upon execution, TROMMEL provides the following feedback to the researcher in the terminal and writes 3 (parsable) results files:
 	* TROMMEL is working to sift through the files.
 	* Results will be saved to "User Supplied File Name"_Trommel_YYYYMMDD_HHMMSS.
 	* vFeed results will be saved to "User Supplied File Name"_TROMMEL_vFeed_Results_YYYYMMDD_HHMMSS.